erivanstdio/OpenFinCrud/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+## Docker build

+Run `docker build -t {container_name} .`
+It will install Node v16.14.2 and Angular CLI v15.0.0 on a container with your desired name (don't forget to name it!).

+After this, run the container
+Run `docker run -d -p 80:80 {container_name}`

+check if it is running:
+`docker ps`

+Finally, open your browser on [localhost](http://localhost:80).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.